-(4) The Consolidated Revenue Fund is appropriated for the purposes of this section.
+(4) The Consolidated Revenue Fund is appropriated for the purposes of subsection (3).

 Part 4-2-Jurisdiction and powers of courts

 This Part is about the jurisdiction and powers of the courts in relation to matters arising under this Act.